maxdembovsky/NtechLab/Task_2/README.md

 The script saves the process_results.json file with information about the processing results.

 ### Data
-As a training and valid dataset i used https://drive.google.com/file/d/1-HUNDjcmSqdtMCvEkVlI0q43qlkcXBdK/view.
+As a training and valid dataset I used https://drive.google.com/file/d/1-HUNDjcmSqdtMCvEkVlI0q43qlkcXBdK/view.
 Before training, the data must be divided into two parts: training and validation.

 ### Train model